 1. 'Wake Up' (Funeral, 2004)

 There is arguably no song in the Arcade Fire canon that so perfectly defines the band as this single.
 “Wake Up” — spilling over with figurative alarms — opens with Arcade Fire’s collective rallying cry before Butler even starts singing the first lines that fuse you to their cause: “Somethin' filled up/ my heart with nothin'/ someone told me not to cry.”
-Over that unmistakable guitar chord, the band members demand that you reach through the fog and grab hold of the people around you, shedding whatever's holding you back in life before it’s too late.
+Over that unmistakable guitar riff, the band members demand that you reach through the fog and grab hold of the people around you, shedding whatever's holding you back in life before it’s too late.
 The song’s build-up tears down all your walls until you’re screaming “I guess we’ll just have to adjust!” — and then you, too, have to decide whether to collapse in a heap on the floor or dance your way back to living.
 It's a burst of life coupled with nostalgic side-eye, and just the beginning of the Montreal band's challenge to seize what's left.
 While all of Funeral put Arcade Fire on the map, “Wake Up” is the song that cemented the band’s place in every beating heart. — HG